AndreWeiner/ml-cfd-lecture/README.md

 - **RANS** - Reynolds-averaged Navier Stokes
 - **TPU** - tensor processing unit

+## Datasets

+Both exercises and lectures sometimes require datasets.
+Usually, there are instructions how to create or extract the data yourself.
+For convenience, a downloadable snapshot of the [latest data (21.
+Nov 2021)](https://cloudstorage.tu-braunschweig.de/getlink/fiPidm4FBMPqGswAF7Z32yG3/datasets_21_Nov_2021.zip) is provided, too.

 ## Lectures

 If equations in the lecture notebooks do not get rendered properly on Github, download the notebook and open it using `jupyter-lab` (refer to the first exercise session for an overview of dependencies and installation instructions).